Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Additional Chinese Results with GPT-3.5-Turbo

 \section{Additional Chinese Results with GPT-3.5-Turbo}

-To assess the cross-lingual robustness of our method, we evaluate Sentinel on LongBench-Zh using GPT-3.5-Turbo as the inference model.
-We compare against LLMLingua and LLMLingua-2 baselines, which are evaluated under a 3,000-token input constraint.
-Sentinel uses only 2,000 tokens but consistently outperforms the baselines across all task categories, as shown in Table~\ref{tab:longbench-zh}.
+To assess cross-lingual robustness, we evaluate Sentinel on LongBench-Zh using GPT-3.5-Turbo as the inference model.
+We compare against LLMLingua and LLMLingua-2 under compressed-context settings.
+Despite operating under a substantially smaller context budget, Sentinel achieves the strongest overall performance among compressed baselines, as shown in Table~\ref{tab:longbench-zh}.
+The strong zero-shot transfer from English probing supervision to Chinese compression further suggests that Sentinel captures query-conditioned contextual utilization behaviors beyond language-specific lexical matching.